scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 * The MTU of each intra-AS network traversed (represented by the MTU field of the corresponding [AS Entries](#ase-sign))
 * The MTU of each inter-AS link or peering link (indicated by the ingress_mtu field of each [](#hopentry) or the peer_mtu field of each [](#peerentry) used)

-Such information is then made available to endpoints during the path lookup process (See [](#lookup)).
-SCION endpoints are oblivious to the topology of intermediate ASes and when looking up a path they assume that all hops are constrained by the intra-AS MTU of each AS traversed.
+Such information is then made available to source endpoints during the path lookup process (See [](#lookup)).
+Note that the destination endpoint does not receive such information, therefore when using path reversibility, it should use mechanisms to estimate the reverse path MTU (e.g., MTU discovery or estimate MTU from the largest packet received).
+SCION endpoints are oblivious to the internal topology of intermediate ASes.
+When looking up a path they should therefore assume that all hops are also constrained by the intra-AS MTU of each AS traversed.

 # Path Lookup {#lookup}